ShaunCurtis/Blazr.Invoice/Documents/Aggregates.md

 # Aggregates

-The aggregate concept is a fundimental building block of applications.
+Aggregates are a fundimental building block of applications.
+Aggregates provide a framework for managing complex domain entities.

-> An aggregate is a set of objects bound by a set of application rules.
-The purpose of the aggregate is to apply those rules to maintain application consisistency.
+> An aggregate is a group of objects bound by one or more application rules.
+The purpose of the aggregate is to ensure  those rules are applied to maintain application consisistency.

 Editing an object where the consequences of that change are restricted to the object is simple.
 Editing a customer's email has no direct consequences on the rest of the application.
 You may need to resend invoices because the old one was wrong, but that's part of a process, not the integrity of the data within the application.